What are the Portal's main objectives?

 While the Portal provides a comprehensive baseline of what is available globally, it is designed to grow continuously in order to best serve the migration community.
 If you have data, including at national and regional levels, that should be included, please send an email with suggestions indicating the source, methodology and use of the proposed dataset.
-Guidelines and criteria for including and visualizing national and regional statistics are currently being developed (see also section 8 below).
+Guidelines and criteria for including and visualizing national and regional statistics are currently being developed.

-Currently, data presented in the world map and materials available in the tools section are updated every three months.
-Thematic pages, blogs, and the section on migration governance data are updated on a weekly basis.
+Currently, data presented in the world map and materials available in the tools section are updated as new data and tools become available; new thematic pages are published every 2-3 months; blogs or videos every 1-2 months; and the section on migration governance data is updated on an ongoing basis.